bookle/DataMapper/README.md

 Let's say you have a repository with a dependency on QueryBuilder.

-You have been a good boy and propery injected your QueryBuilder into your repository class.
+You have properly injected a QueryBuilder into your repository class.
 In one of your methods, you make this call:

 ```csharp